 - can lead to direct access to graduate studies

-Bachelor's degree programs in Alberta are offered by institutions that have received approval from the Minister responsible for advanced education (except for degrees in divinity).
+Bachelor's degree programs in Alberta are approved by the Minister responsible for advanced education (except for degrees in divinity).

 Some institutions offer certificate programs that require a completed diploma or degree for admission.
 These programs:

 - vary in length